qtile/qtile/docs/manual/config/layouts.rst

 within your layout, then you  have to add an exception for your layout in state.py.
 You will have to manually restore those specific attributes in state.py.
-Some examples of unpickelable objects within qtile are a delegate layout ,a window object ,a group object etc. For window objects, the current procedure handles most of the trivial cases.
+Some examples of unpickelable objects within qtile are a delegate layout, a window object, a group object etc. For window objects, the current procedure handles most of the trivial cases.
 However it is possible that your layout might need some special handling.
 For details on how to restore them manually for restart to work, see state.py.